sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 32-127  | Specification Required
 | 128-255 | Reserved for Private Use

-Initial registrations for the "SWID/CoSWID Entity Role Values" registry are provided below.
-Assignments consist of an integer index value, a role name, and a reference to the defining specification.
+Initial registrations for the "SWID/CoSWID Entity Role Value" registry are provided below.
+Assignments consist of an integer Index value, a Role Name, and a reference to the defining specification.

 | Index   | Role Name                | Specification
 |---